dannic145/Diffie-Hellman-Key-Exchange-with-AES-GCM-Encryption-and-MITM-Simulation/README.md

 # Diffie–Hellman Key Exchange with AES-GCM Encryption

-A Python demonstration of secure key exchange, authenticated encryption, and Man-in-the-Middle attack simulation over TCP sockets — built for learning cryptography and network security fundamentals.
+A Python demonstration of secure key exchange, authenticated encryption, and Man in the Middle attack simulation over TCP sockets — built for learning cryptography and network security fundamentals.

 ---